 Divine Mercy Novena:

 Blessing of the Easter Food: Saturday, April 4 at 12:00 p.m. in the Sanctuary.
-Bring your eggs, bread, butter, salt & pepper, and any food you plan to serve during your Easter meal to be blessed by our priest.

 Easter Vigil (Holy Saturday): Saturday, April 4 at 9:00 p.m.
 The faithful are invited to gather on the north lawn of our campus (outside Door D) for the Lighting of the New Fire between 8:30 and 8:40 p.m.
+We are happy to be welcoming 24 people into full communion with the Catholic Church during this Mass!

 Please note: Incense WILL be used at this Mass.
 The Vigil Mass will be the only Mass celebrated on April 4.
 Confession and Eucharistic Adoration will not be offered.